 Think like your clients.

 Unlike asking for a referral on Facebook for a local plumber or other service, people generally don’t publicly or even privately ask for referrals for therapists.
-People tend to be value privacy went it comes to healthcare and that includes mental health and counseling services.
+People tend to value privacy when it comes to healthcare and that includes mental health and counseling services.

 Whether it’s right or wrong, when people need a therapist or counselor locally, they use search engines like Google to find them.